 You might be worried your skills are rusty or feel anxious about the changes you will have to make to your résumé to attain a new job.
 However, there are some effective things you can do to help yourself get “back in the game.”
 Here, 14 members of Forbes Coaches Council shared their best advice for a professional looking to find their stride again after time away from work.

 This advice come from highly successful professionals, including our very own Chief People & Coaching Officer Alexa Teare.
-Here’s her advice:
+Here’s her advice on how to restart your career after a break:

 1. Take Time For Self-Reflection